 So, the minimum that you expect from a risk-free investment is the nominal risk-free rate.
 Apart from that you will also expect a risk premium for various types of additional risks that you take by investment in a particular asset or security.

 These risks come in many forms and a premium for each should be added to the risk-free rate to arrive at the required rate of return from an investment.
-The important types of risk to be taken into consideration are:
+The important types of risk are:

 - Default Risk: The risk that the borrower will be unable to meet its payment obligations or keep up with the terms of payments.